 8- feel the weight shift onto that foot as the body moves forward.

-It may be icy outside- or it really depends on where in the world you are but try to get outdoors.
+It may be icy outside- or it depends on where you are but try to get outdoors.
 If you can walk in a forest, nature reserve, or the beach- let the wind blow through your hair!
 If this is not possible, take a leisurely walk around a local park which is enough to clear your mind and blow away the cobwebs.

 Let me know How you stay healthy over Christmas?
 I would love to hear your story – so please leave your comments.

-If you feel you would like further support, please contact me.
+If you feel you would like further support, please get in touch with me.
 Details of How to get in touch with me are found in the top menu above.